-2.3.3 Multiple Sequence Alignment
+2.4 Multiple Sequence Alignment

-Sequences can be aligned using any of three algorithms: ClustalW13, Muscle14 or MAFFT15 Of these, ClustalW is the slowest but is historically the most widely used.
-Muscle is fast and probably the most accurate for smaller alignments and MAFFT is probably the best for large alignments.
+Sequences can be aligned using a range of algorithms provided by JABA web services.
+These include ClustalW,17 Muscle,18 MAFFT,19 ProbCons20 and T-COFFEE.21 Of these, T-COFFEE is the slowest, but also the most accurate.
+ClustalW is historically the most widely used.
+Muscle is faster than ClustalW and probably the most accurate for smaller alignments and MAFFT is probably the best for large alignments22.

-To run an alignment web service, select the appropriate method from the Web Service \Rightarrow Alignment \Rightarrow ... submenu (Figure 2.8).
-A progress window will appear giving information about the job and any errors that occur.
+To run an alignment web service, select the appropriate method from the Web Service Alignment ... submenu (Figure 2.13).
+For each service you may either perform an alignment with default settings, use one of the available presets, or customise the parameters with the Edit and Run.. dialog box.
+Once the job is submitted, a progress window will appear giving information about the job and any errors that occur.
 After successful completion of the job, a new window is opened with the results, in this case an alignment.
 By default, the new alignment will be ordered in the same way as the input sequences; however, many alignment programs re-order the input to place homologous sequences close together.
-This ordering can be recovered using the 'Original ordering' entry within the Calculation \Rightarrow Sort sub menu.
+This ordering can be recovered using the Original ordering entry within the Calculation Sort sub menu.

-Figure 2.8: Multiple alignment via web services The appropriate method is selected from the menu (left), a status box appears (centre), and the results appear in a new window (right)
+Figure 2.13: Multiple alignment via web services The appropriate method is selected from the menu (left), a status box appears (centre), and the results appear in a new window (right)